SvenGarson/linked-list-in-C/README.md

 # linked-list-in-C
-A minimal implementation of a linked list in C to understand this datastructure and the C language better.
-The focus here was the execution of implementing the datastructure and and roughly testing as fast as possible.
+A minimal implementation of a linked list in C to understand this data structure and the C language better.
+The focus here was the execution of implementing the data structure and roughly testing it as fast as possible.

-The implementation could be DRYed up quite a bit to remove redundant bits of code into utility functions, but I chose to experiment with different, more or less idiomatic approaches of implementing things, rather than spending too much time on abstractions too early.
+The implementation could be DRYed up quite a bit to remove redundant bits of code into utility functions, but I chose to experiment with different, more or less idiomatic approaches of implementing things, rather than spending too much time on abstractions.

 ## Disclaimer
 This is an exercise project and definitely not something you should use anywhere without modification as there may be subtle bugs for edge-cases that were not considered nor tested for.

+This project was build on Windows using `Mingw32` and the `gcc` compiler.

 ## Problems
 This section contains a list of problems or not-so-great things in terms of the implement and interface

-- **The state of the interface datatypes is transparent** i.e. the user can access all the state exactly as the implementation can.
+- **The state of the interface data types is transparent** i.e. the user can access all the state exactly as the implementation can.
 The goal was not to develop a fully opaque library, so the interface was left open in terms of header-level implementation details
 - **Destroying a linked list does not protect the user from accessing the deallocated linked list** When the linked list is destroyed, the pointer to the old linked list memory location persists in the user code.
-There should be some sort of abstraction to protect the user from invalid operation on a destroyed linked list
+There should be some sort of abstraction to protect the user from invalid operation on a destroyed linked list.

+  A simple solution would be to require the pointer to the linked list instance so the instance can be deallocated and set to null without involving other user-code

+## Running the tests

+The tests do not fully cover all the edge-cases, and can be executed by compiling and executing the `tests.c` source file in the `source` directory as the entry point.
+The `Makefile` contains the following targets:

+- `compile` to compile the source code
+- `compile_and_run_tests` to both compile and execute the tests

 ## Documentation
-The following functions are available by including the `linked_list.h` header into the source file.
+The following functions are available by including the `linked_list.h` header into the source file found in the `include` directory.

 ### Naming conventions